All Episodes

 We'll take this thing over to Rumble.

-So it's gonna come back on YouTube.
+So, because it's going to come back on YouTube.

-So drop the link in there for them on Rumble.
+So, drop the link in there for them on Rumble.

 Yes.